A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Concluding remarks

-Experimental results show that the main steps in the present method solve the inverse kinematic problem more efficiently than our previous method.
-However, in the present method, one also needs time for the preprocessing steps.
+Experimental results show that \Cref{alg:main} in the present method solve the inverse kinematic problem more efficiently than our previous method.
+However, in the present method, one also needs time for executing \Cref{alg:preprocessing}.
 Thus, the previous method might be more efficient for those who build an inverse kinematic solver from scratch for solving the inverse kinematic problem for just one choice of parameters.
-On the other hand, in other cases, such as for using a pre-built solver without the preprocessing steps or for solving the inverse kinematic problem (with the preprocessing steps) for many choices of parameters, the present method will be more desirable.
-Furthermore, it will be preferable to automate the preprocessing steps, and finding a threshold number of choice of parameters where the present method overwhelm (including the time for the preprocessing steps) over the previous method will be one of our next tasks.
+On the other hand, in other cases, such as using a pre-built solver only with \Cref{alg:main} or solving the inverse kinematic problem (with \Cref{alg:preprocessing}) for many choices of parameters, the present method will be more desirable.
+Furthermore, it will be preferable to automate the execution of \Cref{alg:preprocessing}, and finding a threshold number of choice of parameters where the present method overwhelm (including the time for executing \Cref{alg:preprocessing}) over the previous method will be one of our next tasks.